catalyst-cooperative/pudl/superset/README.md

 gcloud builds submit --config cloudbuild.yaml .
 ```

-This command will use Cloud Build to build the docker image, push it to the Google Cloud Artifcat Registry and redeploy the Cloud Run `pudl-superset` service with the new docker image.
+This command will use Cloud Build to build the docker image, push it to the Google Cloud Artifact Registry and redeploy the Cloud Run `pudl-superset` service with the new docker image.